Aliza30/Dev-Tinder/README.md

 Middleware is applied using app.use() or as route-specific functions.

 // These are just lingos made by developers to make req n res working

+- user of middleware
+- why we need middleware?
+-